 Distinguished Visiting Fellows Programme

 The Bank hosted its first Distinguished Visiting Fellow, Dr. Fred Bergsten, a Senior Fellow and Director Emeritus of the Washington-based Peterson Institute for International Economics in 2014.
 The Visiting Fellow facilitates seminars on economic matters for the Bank’s staff, as well as for economists and management students at the UWI Cave Hill Campus and meets with government officials.
 The feature event is a live broadcast moderated in the first two years by regional journalist, Julian Rogers.
 This includes a studio audience.
 The forum is broadcast on television and radio stations in 18 Caribbean countries, and has received rave reviews from many audiences for the quality of the content.
 Learn more.

 The Bank supports a series of conferences to deepen its dialogue with stakeholders of the International Business and Financial Services sector and the Domestic Financial Services sector.
 Conferences and seminars are done by the bank, or in collaboration with other institutions such as Inter-American Development Bank, World Bank , Invest Barbados etc.

 In support of the interaction between the Bank and it stakeholders a number of educational programmes were launched.
 These are in the format of short television series

 “It Matters Fiscally”

 To help constituents understand how the economy and the Bank’s policy works the Governor and Senior Management from time to time engage in meetings with key stakeholders.
 This includes meetings with governmental and private sector entities such as the Social Partnership, the business community and other special interest groups.
-In addition the Governor has introduced a monthly economic letter released to the public through the media.

 The Bank supports a series of scholarships including the